 West Palm Beach Reimagined: From CityPlace to a Place in the City

-This Fall, the reimagination of the streetscape begins along Rosemary Avenue from Okeechobee Blvd to Hibiscus Street in West Palm Beach, Florida.
+In Fall 2018, the reimagination of the streetscape began along Rosemary Avenue from Okeechobee Blvd to Hibiscus Street in West Palm Beach, Florida.
 This stretch of Rosemary Avenue has been the ‘Main Street’ of the CityPlace neighborhood since opening in 2000.
 With the opening of Hilton West Palm Beach, Restoration Hardware: The Gallery and the Brightline train station, this corridor has become an even more important connector in the heart of our downtown.

 The goal is to create an inspiring locally authentic district: a connected environment that enhances the way we live, work and play.

 Alongside new restaurants, shops and entertainment, we plan to develop new residential, hotel and office accommodations in the coming 5 years.
 This will continue to bring even more life and vibrancy to our neighborhood, creating a fruitful place in an unforgettable location for shopping, eating, entertainment and the arts.

 We believe new experiences deserve a new setting, so we are making significant changes to the streetscape along Rosemary Avenue and Hibiscus Street.
 These enhancements will make for a more pleasant and pedestrian-friendly environment, as well as create a range of new spots to rejuvenate, relax and recharge.

 Projected Completion Spring 2019